gsortan/fragments/README.md

 -There is also curl commands:
 -curl localhost:8080
 -curl.exe localhost:8080 - Windows Powershell
 -curl -s http://localhost:8080 | jq - Pretty print format with jq piping so info looks nicer.
-Also note, the -s option silences the usual output to CURL, only sending the response from the server to jq
+Also note, the -s option silences the usual output to CURL, only sending the response from the server to jq.
+-i includes all http headers in curl response